 from the integrated poly-ethnic Globular Amphora substratum of Fatyanovo-Balanovo

-Dnieper - and was found at Sintashta.
+Dnieper - and were found at Sintashta.
 Fatyanovo-Balanovo

 pottery often exhibits unique